AkshayTeja3/mini-rippling/README.md

 ---

+## Scalability Considerations

+- Payroll processing can be moved to async jobs for large employee counts
+- Database indexing on employeeId and date fields for faster queries
+- Pagination on employee listing APIs
+- Caching frequently accessed data (e.g., employee profiles)

+---

+## Security Considerations

+- JWT-based stateless authentication
+- Sensitive data like JWT secret should be stored in environment variables
+- Future: role-based access control (RBAC)
+- Input validation to prevent malformed requests

+---

+## Design Tradeoffs

+- Used synchronous payroll processing for simplicity; async processing would improve scalability
+- Stored breakdown as JSON for flexibility, but reduces queryability

+---

 ## 🔧 Known Limitations & Planned Improvements

 - **HireEmployee hardcoded values** — `role` and `salary` from the request are currently ignored and defaulted to `SDE_1` and ₹500,000 in `EmploymentHistory`.
 To be fixed in refactoring.